LucyMaber/Pirate-Party-UK-Constitution/Pirate-Party-UK-Constitution.md

    f.
 Any other business relevant to the party's mission and operation.

 2. The agenda for general meetings shall be prepared by the NEC or as specified in the party's internal rules and guidelines.

+## Local branches
+Local branches of Pirate Party UK shall hold regular meetings to discuss regional matters, coordinate local activities, and engage with members in their respective areas.

+Local branch meetings may be held in person or virtually, as determined by the local branch leadership or in accordance with any applicable regulations or restrictions.

+Party members residing within the jurisdiction of a local branch are eligible to attend and participate in local branch meetings.

+The quorum for local branch meetings shall be determined by the local branch leadership and communicated to members in advance.

+Local branch meetings may address regional party-related matters, including but not limited to:

+a.
+Planning and organizing local events and campaigns.

+b.
+Recruitment and engagement of local volunteers.

+c.
+Discussion of regional policies and issues.

+d.
+Reporting on local activities and progress.

+e.
+Any other business relevant to the local branch's mission and operation.

+The agenda for local branch meetings shall be prepared by the local branch leadership or as specified in the party's internal rules and guidelines.

 ## NEC Meetings
 (a) The NEC shall hold regular meetings to discuss Party matters, make decisions, and review progress.
 Meetings may be conducted in person, online, or a combination of both, as determined by the NEC.
 NEC meetings are typically held on the PPUK Discord server, and the format may include both in-person and virtual attendance.
 Meetings will be announced no later than 7 days in advance, except in emergency situations, and are aimed to occur every 14 days.